openstack/keystone-specs/specs/keystone/ocata/per-user-auth-plugin-requirements.rst

     ["password", "one-time-backup"]
   ]

-The value of these required plugins will be added as a column to the user in the database schema as a ``blob`` type (serialized as JSON).
+The value of these required plugins will be added as a new table referenced in the user object via ORM relationships.
+The database schema will utilize a ``blob`` type (serialized as JSON) for the ruleset.

 In the case that a required plugin is configured but is not enabled in the Keystone.conf, that part of the rule is simply ignored (e.g. "password AND